usnistgov/OSCAL/docs/schema/_declarationsXML.md

 Matching against a regular expression is conducted on the normalized lexical value of the given parameter or property: that is, with leading and trailing whitespace stripped, interim whitespace (spaces, tabs, and line feeds) normalized to single spaces, and inline markup stripped.

-When more than one [&lt;regex>](#regex-element--regular-expression-constraint) is given in a declaration, a match on any of them is taken to satisfy the requirement.
+When more than one `regex` is given in a declaration, a match on any of them is taken to satisfy the requirement.

 Contains text